Offering to Sell or Purchase

 If you were charged with the crime of prostitution under Iowa Code section 725.1 by either offering the act or soliciting a sexual act from a prostitute, then contact a criminal defense attorney in Des Moines, Iowa at McCarthy & Hamrock, P.C..

-The two ways of proving prostitution relate to the manner in which the sex act was executed or proffered.
+The two ways of proving prostitution relate to how the sex act was executed or proffered.

 Definition of Sex Act for Prostitution Statutes in Iowa